 - Make an accurate list of the part(s) you need, making sure to include the color when appropriate.

-- Some games—Monopoly and Clue, for example—have had different pieces through the years, so be sure you know what edition you need parts for.
+- Some games—Monopoly and Clue, for example—have had different pieces through the years, so be sure you know for what edition you need parts.

 - Email, call or write to the publisher of the game (the publisher's name and city are commonly found on the game box), assuming the company still exists.